 While there is obvious room for improvement in patient safety, many hospitals are challenged with making significant headway in preventable medical errors.
-There are so many factors that affect patient safety, it can be overwhelming to look at the myriad challenges and determine where your team should focus to make the biggest impact.
+Since there are so many factors that affect patient safety, it can be overwhelming to look at the myriad challenges and determine where your team should focus to make the biggest impact.

-Since 1971, the ECRI Institute, a nonprofit organization with 5,000 hospital members dedicated to improving patient care, has issued hazard reports to help healthcare organizations with this dilemma.
+Since 1971, the ECRI Institute, a nonprofit organization with over 5,000 hospital members dedicated to improving patient care, has issued hazard reports to help healthcare organizations with this dilemma.
 These annual top 10 lists identify potential sources of danger in the industry that deserve the greatest attention for the coming year.
-While the 2019 Top 10 Health Technology Risks report is not exhaustive, it provides expert evaluations of which risks should receive priority now.
+While the 2022 Top 10 Health Technology Risks report is not exhaustive, it provides expert evaluations of which risks should receive priority now.

-We’d like to complement ECRI’s analysis with our recommendations on how to address these hazards with clinical communication technology.
+We’d like to complement ECRI’s analysis with our recommendations on how to address these hazards using clinical communication technology.
 Intelligent tools like clinical alerting and secure end-to-end messaging can play a big role in minimizing risk and improving patient safety.

 ECRI notes that security attacks can “render devices or systems inoperative, degrade their performance, or expose or compromise the data they hold, all of which can severely hinder the delivery of patient care and put patients at risk.”
 In summary, an attack could essentially pause typical operations at your hospital.